onflow/kitty-items/LOCAL_DEV.md

 ...
 ```

-Ensure the emulator is running and in another shell, run the following command in the folder containing the `flow.json` file:
+Ensure the emulator is still running and in another shell and run the following command in the folder containing the `flow.json` file:

 ```sh
 flow project deploy --network=emulator